ibm-cloud-docs/vpc/how-to-setup-for-gpu.md

    ```
    {: pre}

-4. On your VSI, update package management with the Debian information.
+4. On your virtual server instance, update package management with the Debian information.
    The following commands assume Ubuntu 18.04 and driver release 418.116.
    ```
    sudo dpkg -i nvidia-driver-local-repo-ubuntu1804-418.116.00_1.0-1_ppc64el.deb